pdmosses/metaborg.github.io/docs/howtos/install-eclipse-bundle.md

 ```

 ### Eclipse does not start, or complains about missing Java
-Ensure you have [a distribution of Java][1] installed.
+Download the Eclipse bundle _with embedded JRE_.
+Otherwise, ensure you have [a distribution of Java][1] installed.
 Then in `eclipse.ini`, add a `-vm` line at the top of the file, followed by the path to the Java installation.
-For example, with SDKMan! on macOS:
+For example, with [SDKMan!][2] on macOS:

 ```
 -vm